Ramzy98/ecommerce-website-restful-api/README.md

 # ecommerce-website-restful-api

-A RESTful API created with node, express and Postgre.
+A RESTful API created with node, express and Postgres.
 The API allows creation of users, products and orders.
 Every user can